deadlydog/AzureDevOps.WindowsScheduledTasks/ReadMe.md

 Reasons you may want to define all of the properties inline in the Build/Release task:

-- Convenience and ease of use; no need to general XML.
+- Convenience and ease of use; no need to generate XML.
 - No need to include an XML file in your source control or build artifacts for the deployment to use.

 Reasons you may want to use inline XML: